ndd21/PHYS281/docs/demo-classes.md

     def disc_circular_velocity(self, Rd, r):
         """"
-        Calculate the contribute to the circular velocity contribution of the disc (see Eqn.
+        Calculate the contribution to the circular velocity of the disc (see Eqn.
 1 of astro-ph/9909252).

         Parameters
         ----------